SteveDoyle2/pyNastran/README.md

 This should be hidden...

 --->
+### v1.3.3 (2020/6/28)

+This is a bug fix only release outside of:
+      ```python
+     >>> subcase.add_set_from_values(set_id, values)
+     ```

+which was overly complicated to do before.

+Programmatics:
+ - Supports Python 3.7 and 3.8
+ - GUI is compatible with PyQt5 and PySide2 and VTK 7-9
+ - improved testing of old versions of packages
+ - updated nptyping requirements
+ - support for NX 2019.0, 2019.1

+See pyNastran `v1.3.3 release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.3.3>`_ for details on the 54 bug fixes.
+Not too bad for 2.5 months!

 ### pyNastran v1.3.2 has been released (2020/4/8)

 With Python 2 now officially dead, it's time for a new killer feature to get the last few people to switch.